Daman0521/Daman0521/README.md

 - National level associated( eg.SCIE,ISTE,SAE)
 - Department level associated(EG.E2S2)

-# Third day at college
+# 3rd day at college

 A very humble person Dr.pyare lal garg addressed us Embrace your passions, maintain positivity, and view challenges as opportunities for growth.Sir share us very nice lines of poetry.
 Sir said us if you want to shine then nothing is impossible.You do and believe your own self .
 If you want to do then you do what you like to do.
 Always think positive.
 ### Mr.Sony Goyal